asmyshlyaev177/react-horizontal-scrolling-menu/README.md

-itemClassName | ClassName of Item separatorClassName | ClassName of Item's separator scrollContainerClassName | ClassName of scrollContainer wrapperClassname | ClassName of the outer-most div
+itemClassName | ClassName of Item separatorClassName | ClassName of Item's separator scrollContainerClassName | ClassName of scrollContainer wrapperClassName | ClassName of the outer-most div

 ### VisibilityContext